Dev guideRecipesAPI ReferenceChangelog

 Learn how to build an ASP.NET Core Web API that retrieves content from Optimizely Graph using a lightweight manual GraphQL client.

-This guide demonstrates how to build a simple ASP.NET Core Web API that connects to Optimizely Graph, queries content using GraphQL, and exposes it through REST endpoints.
+This guide shows how to build an ASP.NET Core Web API that connects to Optimizely Graph, queries content with GraphQL, and exposes the results through REST endpoints.
+Use the manual GraphQL client approach when you want a lightweight integration and full control over query strings and response models.

 • Small or experimental projects.

-• Scenarios where you want full control over queries and models.
+• Projects that need full control over queries and models.

 Create an ASP.NET Core project